 You are now down setting up the MPD226

 - Log in to your account at AkaiPro.com.

-- Find the MPC Essentials Sound Content packs within the Included Software beneath your MPD226.
+- Find the MPC Essentials Sound Content packs in your list of downloadable content beneath your MPD226.
 These are the Elements of UK Dance, Elements of House and Elements of Dystopia: